Dr Natalie Wreyford

 Natalie is widely published on inequalities in the creative industries, including her book Gender Inequality in Screenwriting Work (Palgrave Macmillan 2018).
 A key chapter of this: ‘That’s a Chick’s Movie!: How Women Are Excluded from Screenwriting Work’ was recently published in The Palgrave Handbook of Screenwriting Studies (2023).

-Research Interests and PhD Supervision
+Research interests and PhD supervision

-- Motherhood and work
+- Motherhood, care and work

 Teaching

 Natalie is passionate about teaching and improving the student experience inside and outside the classroom.
 Her role at CMCI includes project management and she teaches across undergraduate and postgraduate modules.
+Natalie set up and runs the Teaching Innovation Labs, which bring colleagues together to learn and discuss ways to improve their teaching.

-Expertise and Public Engagement
+Expertise and public engagement

 Natalie has presented her work at international academic conferences including MeCCSA SCMS, Screen, CAMEo and Work, Gender and Organisations.
 She has also been an invited speaker at Women in Film and Television, Directors UK, The Cannes Film Festival, the Berlin Film Festival, the Edinburgh Television Festival, the Lithuanian Film Centre, the National Film and Television School, Underwire Festival and the London Feminist Film Festival, among many.
-Her research has appeared in The Guardian, The Indpendent, on BBC Radio, Den of Geek, the Herald Scotland and the Irish Examiner.
-She was profiled by Wellwoodwomen here, and successfully campaigned to have Princess Leia merchandise produced in Disney stores.
+Her research has appeared in The Guardian, The Independent, on BBC Radio, Den of Geek, the Herald Scotland and the Irish Examiner.
+She was profiled by Wellywood Women, and successfully campaigned to have Princess Leia merchandise produced in Disney stores.

-Selected Publications
+Selected publications

 - Wreyford, N., Newsinger J., Kennedy, H. & Aust, r.
 2023 Locked down and locked out: mothers and UKTV work during the COVID-19 pandemic.
 Feminist Media Studies.